Jet set: History

-The term was joined in the spring of 1962 by Vogues coinage of the term "the Beautiful People".
+The term was joined in the spring of 1962 by Vogues coinage of the term the "Beautiful People".
 This expression initially referred to the circle that formed around President John F. Kennedy and First Lady Jacqueline Kennedy.
 Readers of the 15 February 1964 Vogue could learn "What the beautiful people are doing to keep fit."
 The two phrases ran for a time in tandem; in 1970, author and social commentator Cleveland Amory could fear "that the Beautiful People and the Jet Set are being threatened by current economics."

-A sign that "jet set" had passed from urbane use was the 1974 country song "(We're Not) The Jet Set", in which George Jones and Tammy Wynette claim they are "the old Chevrolet set," as opposed to leading a glamorous, "jet-setting" lifestyle.
+By the 1970s, the jet set had evolved into a broader cultural phenomenon encompassing a network of globally recognized figures across fashion, art, film, and music.
+Prominent figures associated with the jet set included socialites and musicians such as Bianca Jagger and Mick Jagger, artists such as Andy Warhol, film stars including Helmut Berger and Liza Minnelli, fashion designers such as Yves Saint Laurent and Halston, and models including Marisa Berenson and Jerry Hall.
+Their lifestyle was defined by international fame, wealth, and beauty, as well as frequent travel and regular appearances at exclusive venues such as Regine's and Studio 54.
+Their style further defined the phenomenon, with members commonly associated with leading fashion houses and designers of the era, including Yves Saint Laurent, Halston, Gucci, Fiorucci, and Zandra Rhodes.

 In 1976, the jet set first flew on the supersonic Concorde.
 Scheduled flights began on 21 January 1976 on the London–Bahrain oil executive route and the distinctly jet-set Paris–Rio de Janeiro (via Dakar) route.
 From November 1977 the Concorde was flying between standard jet-set destinations, London or Paris to New York City; passenger lists on initial flights were gossip-column material.
 The Concorde restored the term's cachet: "From rock stars to royalty, the Concorde was the way to travel for the jet set," according to the Nova retrospective special "Supersonic Dream".
 However, the Concorde was doomed by its sonic boom, limited global fly-over rights because of the boom, and its huge thirst for jet fuel.
-After a a disastrous crash in 2000, the aircraft was retired in 2003.
+After a disastrous crash in 2000, the aircraft was retired in 2003.
 Meanwhile, the Boeing 747, densely packed with some 400 passengers, was a craft that accelerated the democratizing social changes already brought about by the jet age.